Joint supplements for dogs: what to look for

 What causes joint problems in dogs?

-Spinal disease – this can affect certain breeds more than others, with Basset Hounds, Beagles and Cocker Spaniels amongst those who are more susceptible.
+This can affect certain dog breeds more than others, with Basset Hounds, Beagles and Cocker Spaniels amongst those who are more susceptible.

 There are a number of other conditions which can result in joint inflammation and pain.
 Always talk to your vet if you have any concerns about your dog’s health.